Motorola Solutions Earnings Call Transcripts

 -

-Q3 delivered 8% revenue growth, record cash flow, and expanding margins, with strong performance in software, services, and products.
-Silvus acquisition exceeded expectations, contributing to backlog and future growth, while guidance for full-year EPS was raised.
+Q3 delivered 8% revenue growth, record operating cash flow, and expanding margins, driven by strong demand in software, services, and products.
+Silvus acquisition exceeded expectations, contributing to backlog and future growth.
+Full-year guidance was raised, with robust outlook for 2025 and 2026.

 -